The scope of this page is augmentative and alternative communication across the lifespan.

-Time delay is a behavioral method of teaching that fades the use of prompts during instruction.
+Time delay is a method of teaching that fades the use of prompts during instruction.
 For example, the time delay between initial instruction and any additional instruction or prompting is gradually increased as the individual becomes more proficient at the skill being taught.
 Time delay can be used with individuals regardless of cognitive level or expressive communication abilities.

 Language Acquisition Through Motor Planning (LAMP) is a therapeutic approach based on neurological and motor learning principles that uses a high-tech AAC system to provide the child with opportunities to initiate activity, engage in communication around activities of their choice, and access consistent motor plans to locate vocabulary (Potts & Satterfield, 2013).

 The LAMP approach teaches the individual to independently select words and build sentences on a voice output AAC device using consistent motor plans to access vocabulary.
-LAMP’s emphasis on motor planning may reduce the cognitive demands of choosing from a symbol set and may result in more automatic and faster communication (Autism Spectrum Australia [Aspect], 2013).
+LAMP’s emphasis on motor planning may reduce the cognitive demands of choosing from a symbol set and may result in more automatic and faster communication (Autism Spectrum Australia, 2013).

-Mentoring programs pair young, newly proficient AAC users with older, more experienced users, with the intention of providing positive role models, teaching higher level sociorelational skills, and improving self-confidence and desire to achieve personal, educational, and professional goals.
+Mentoring programs pair young, newly proficient AAC users with older, more experienced users, with the intention of providing positive role models; teaching higher level sociorelational skills; and improving self-confidence and desire to achieve personal, educational, and professional goals.
 In addition to improving self-confidence and sociorelational skills in the newly proficient AAC user, mentors also benefit from the training experience that prepares them for participation in mentoring programs (Light et al., 2007).

-Visual prompting strategies use visual cues (e.g., pointing or gesturing) to help individuals with disabilities maintain attention, understand spoken language, sequence events, organize environments, or increase independence with task completion (Hodgdon, 1995).
+Visual prompting strategies use visual cues (e.g., pointing or gesturing) to help individuals maintain attention, understand spoken language, sequence events, organize environments, or increase independence with task completion (Hodgdon, 1995).
 Visual prompts can be general (e.g., gesturing toward the communication system) or specific (e.g., pointing to a specific display location).

 Visual prompting strategies can help increase an individual’s ability to independently initiate tasks, sustain participation in an activity, perform multistep tasks, and participate in an increased variety of activities.

-Use of visual prompting strategies that incorporate the same symbols from an individual’s AAC system or that are incorporated into the system itself can help the AAC user understand, anticipate, and communicate about daily routines and can also help decrease challenging behaviors (Drager et al., 2010).
+The use of visual prompting strategies that incorporate the same symbols from an individual’s AAC system or that are incorporated into the system itself can help the AAC user understand, anticipate, and communicate about daily routines and can also help decrease challenging behaviors (Drager et al., 2010).
 Visual prompting strategies can create opportunities to increase aided language input or augmented input.

 Visual schedules are a common method of visual prompting.
 Visual schedules use objects, photographs, drawings, written words, or other symbols to cue or prompt individuals to complete a sequence of tasks or activities.
-Symbols on the display are presented horizontally or vertically in sequence of occurrence and can represent activities within a day or week (or longer period) or the steps within a particular activity.
+Symbols on the display are presented horizontally or vertically in the sequence of occurrence and can represent activities within a day or week (or longer period) or the steps within a particular activity.
 Visual schedules that initiate or sustain interaction are called scripts.
 Scripts are often used to promote social interaction but can also be used in a classroom setting to facilitate academic interactions and promote academic engagement (Hart & Whalon, 2008).